Waxing Gibbous on

 Moon before ascending node

-10 days after descending node on 4 September 2062 at 03:11 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 18 September 2062 at 11:25 in ♓ Pisces.
+10 days after descending node on 4 September 2062 at 03:11 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 18 September 2062 at 11:25 in ♓ Pisces.

 Moon after southern standstill

-2 days since the previous standstill on 11 September 2062 at 13:11 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.670°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠28.655° at the point of next northern standstill on 25 September 2062 at 16:49 in ♊ Gemini.
+2 days since the last southern standstill on 11 September 2062 at 13:11 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.670° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠28.655° at the point of next northern standstill on 25 September 2062 at 16:49 in ♊ Gemini.

 Syzygy in 4 days